wooorm/xdm/readme.md

 In most cases `'program'` should be used, as it results in a whole program.
 Internally, [`evaluate`][eval] uses `outputFormat: 'function-body'` to compile to code that can be `eval`ed.
-In some cases, you might want to do what `evaluate` does manually in separate steps and do this manually, such as when compiling on the server and running on the client.
+In some cases, you might want to do what `evaluate` does in separate steps yourself, such as when compiling on the server and running on the client.

-The `'program'` format will use import statements to import the runtime (and optionally provider) and use an export statement to return the `MDXContent` component.
+The `'program'` format will use import statements to import the runtime (and optionally provider) and use an export statement to yield the `MDXContent` component.

-The `'function-body'` format will get the runtime (and optionally provider) from `arguments[0]`, rewrite your export statements so that those values are returned instead, and use a return statement to yield what was exported.
+The `'function-body'` format will get the runtime (and optionally provider) from `arguments[0]`, rewrite export statements, and use a return statement to yield what was exported.
 Normally, this output format will throw on `import` (and `export … from`) statements, but you can support them by setting [`options.useDynamicImport`][usedynamicimport].